 - Final thoughts

-The vast majority of mountain bikes that you find for sale will come equipped with a FOX or RockShox fork on the list below.
+The vast majority of mountain bikes are equipped with a FOX or RockShox fork on the list below.
 Different forks offer travel anywhere from 100mm to 180mm (measured in 10mm increments) depending on a fork's intended use.
 With few exceptions, most forks are available in 27.5" and 29" wheel versions.
 The sections below will explain other specific features in greater detail.

 (Note: the information in this guide will apply to recent model year bikes and forks.
 Older products may have different specifications.)